fey-ruto/eco_shop/README.md

 ## **Project Setup Instructions**

-Follow these steps to run the Ecomaze Solutions website on your local machine:
+Follow these steps to run the Ecoshop website on your local machine:

 ### **1. Clone the Repository**
 Clone the project from GitHub to your local computer using the following command: